t0kt0ckus/libsusrv/README.md

 - an `exec()` call, that permits to execute command strings, blocking untill the command exit code is available
 - an `exit()` call, that terminates the shell process and releases the session resources

-Though the library's implementation allows client code to use threads to *queue* commands to be executed, preserving order of submit, keep in mind that there's a unique shell child process per Android application to execute these commands.
+Though the library's implementation allows client code to use threads to *queue* command strings, preserving order of submit, keep in mind that there's a unique shell child process per Android application to execute these commands.

 (Technicaly, one child SU shell may exist per process that loads the `libsusrv.so` shared library.)

 A SU shell session opens two files:
-- `<app dir>/var/log/su_session-<pid>.log`: contains some debug information and what would be the output produced on a controlling terminal
+- `<app-dir>/var/log/su_session-<pid>.log`: contains some debug information and what would be the output produced on a controlling terminal
-- `<app dir>/var/run/su_session-<pid>`: which is the AF UNIX address `sun_path` of the rendez-vous socket, that will be unlinked as soon as the client peer connection to the shell process is established or closed, so it should be an ephemeral file
+- `<app-dir>/var/run/su_session-<pid>`: which is the UNIX address `sun_path` of the rendez-vous socket, that will be unlinked as soon as the client peer connection to the shell process is established or denied, so it should be ephemeral

-where `<app dir>` is the root of the embedding application private filesystem as answered by `android.content.Context.getFilesDir().getPath()`, usually `/data/data/<application package>/files`.
+where `<app-dir>` is the root of the embedding application private filesystem as answered by `android.content.Context.getFilesDir().getPath()`, usually `/data/data/<application-package>/files`.

 Build